Position

 • Bachelor's degree in Criminal Justice, Security Management, or a related field.

-• Proven experience in asset protection, security, or law enforcement.
+• Proven experience in asset protection, security management, or law enforcement.

-• Knowledge of security systems, surveillance technologies, and investigative techniques.
+• Knowledge of security systems, surveillance technologies, and access control systems.

 Is becoming a Asset Protection Specialist a good career path?

-Consider these pros and cons before pursuing a career as an Asset Protection Specialist:
+Consider the following pros and cons before pursuing a career as an Asset Protection Specialist:

 • Pros: